nikslab/HoursKeeper-smrsh/README.md

 With sendmail this can be accomplished with <a href="http://www.tldp.org/LDP/solrhe/Securing-Optimizing-Linux-RH-Edition-v1.3/chap22sec182.html" target=_blank>smrsh</a>.
 In a virtusertable you will pipe the designated recipient to a smrsh script which will be automatically called each time this address receives an e-mail.

-Here is my MySQL database structure:
+Here is my MySQL database table to hold this data:

 <pre>
 CREATE TABLE `timesheet` (